d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 Similarly, we can use pooling
 to extract the highest value
 from sequence representations
-as the most important feature.
+as the most important feature
+across time steps.
 The *max-over-time pooling* used in textCNN works like the one-dimensional global maximum pooling